-For instance, many physics problems consist of solving differential equations in two- or threedimensional space, via approximation on a grid of points.
-In two dimensions, groups may consists of rows in the grid.
+For instance, many physics problems consist of solving differential equations in two- or three-dimensional space, via approximation on a grid of points.
+In two dimensions, groups may consist of rows in the grid.

 Here's how we might divide an MPI run into two groups (assumes an even number of MPI processes to begin with):